 My friend Matt is an EMT (Emergency Medical Technician) and loves it.
 For many years now, he goes into his day dedicated to helping people – helping the people who want to be helped and helping the people who need to be helped.
-Matt has a number of amazing stories, and I’m going to start by sharing one of them.
+Matt has many amazing stories, and this is just one of them.

 The boy began eating as Matt got his own to-go container of lunch.
 Before he left to return to work, Matt turned to the boy.
 “You can do this,” he said.
 “No matter what happens, you remember that there is an EMT out there who believes in you.”
 And with that, he left to get back to the truck.